GabrielEduria/NutriTakes-/README.md

 This is an old repo, Respectfully.

-The new repo is currently ongoing for academic purposes.
+The new repo is currently private for academic purposes.